oroinc/documentation/backend/entities/customize-datagrids/backend/index.rst

 Columns and Properties
 ^^^^^^^^^^^^^^^^^^^^^^

-Next step is columns definition.
-It is an array as well as other parts of grid configuration.
+The next step is column definition.
+It is an array as well as other parts of the grid configuration.
-The root node for columns is ``columns``, the definition key should be a unique column identifier, the value is an array of the column configuration.
+The root node for columns is ``columns``, the definition key should be a unique column identifier, and the value is an array of the column configuration.
 The same for properties, but the root node is ``properties``.

 A property is something similar to a column but without frontend representation.
-Properties can be used to pass additional data generated for each row, for example URLs of row actions.
+Properties can be used to pass additional data generated for each row, for example, URLs of row actions.

-.. note:: The column identifier is used for a suggestion, so best practice is to use an identifier similar to the data identifier (e.g., a field name in DQL).
+.. note:: The column identifier is used for a suggestion, so the best practice is to use an identifier similar to the data identifier (e.g., a field name in DQL).

-.. note:: A row identifier property is usually added for correct work, but for simple grids it is excessive.
+.. note:: A row identifier property is usually added for correct work, but for simple grids, it is excessive.

 The configuration format is different depending on the column type, but there is a list of keys shared between all types.

 - `type` - backend formatter type (`field` by default)
-- `label` - column title (translated on backend, translation should be placed in "messages" domain)
+- `label` - column title (translated on backend, translation should be placed in the "messages" domain)
 - `frontend_type` - frontend formatters that process the column value (`string` by default)
-- `editable` - is a column editable on frontend (`false` by default)
+- `editable` - is a column editable on the frontend (`false` by default)
 - `data_name` - data identifier (column name suggested by default)
 - `renderable` - whether the column should be rendered (`true` by default)
-- `order` - the number of column's position, allows to change order of the columns over :ref:`Datagrid Settings <customize-datagrid-settings>` and save it in :ref:`Grid View <customize-datagrids-extensions-grid-views>` (by default it is not defined and the columns are rendered in the order in which they are declared in the configuration)
+- `order` - the number of column's position, allows to change the order of the columns over :ref:`Datagrid Settings <customize-datagrid-settings>` and save it in :ref:`Grid View <customize-datagrids-extensions-grid-views>` (by default it is not defined and the columns are rendered in the order in which they are declared in the configuration)
 - `required` - if it is `true`, the column cannot be hidden over :ref:`Datagrid Settings <customize-datagrid-settings>` (`false` by default)
 - `manageable` - if it is `false`, the column does not appear in :ref:`Datagrid Settings <customize-datagrid-settings>` (`true` by default)
-- `disabled` - allows removing a column from grid (`false` by default)
+- `disabled` - allows removing a column from the grid (`false` by default)
-- `shortenableLabel` - could column label be abbreviated or shortened with ellipsis (`true` - by default)
+- `shortenableLabel` - could column label be abbreviated or shortened with an ellipsis (`true` - by default)

 For a detailed explanation, see the section on :ref:`formatters <customize-datagrids-extensions-formatter>`.

-So lets define few columns:
+Let's define a few columns:

 .. code-block:: yaml

     datagrids:
         acme-demo-datagrid: